imohitmayank/a_lazy_data_science_guide/docs/deep_learning/interview_questions.md

 !!!
 Question ""
     === "Question"
-        What is so special about the special tokens used in different LM tokenizers?
+        #### What is so special about the special tokens used in different LM tokenizers?

     === "Answer"

         Special tokens are called special because they are added for a certain purpose and are independent of the input.
 For example, in BERT we have `[CLS]` token that is added at the start of every input sentence and `[SEP]` is a special separator token.
 Similarly in GPT2, `<|endoftext|>` is special token to denote end of sentence.
 Users can create their own special token based on their specific use case and train them during finetuning.
 [Refer cronoik's answer in SO](https://stackoverflow.com/questions/71679626/what-is-so-special-about-special-tokens)

+!!!
+Question ""
+    === "Question"
+        #### What are Attention Masks?

+    === "Answer"

+        Attention masks are the token level boolean identifiers used to differentiate between important and not important tokens in the input.
+One use case is during batch training, where a batch with text of different lengths can be created by adding paddings to shorter texts.
+The padding tokens can be identified using 0 in attention mask and the original input tokens can be marked as 1.
+[Refer blog @ lukesalamone.com](https://lukesalamone.github.io/posts/what-are-attention-masks/)

+        !!!
+Note
+        We can use a special token for padding.
+For example in BERT it can be `[PAD]` token and in GPT-2 we can use `<|endoftext|>` token.